-- 1. All residents gain access to their buildings, suites, and rooms via their FDU ID cards. - Any resident leaving the University or residence halls prior to the end of the contract period must surrender his/her ID access card to the appropriate Housing and Residence Life staff person when vacating the room.
-Residents who lose or fail to return their ID access cards when checking out will be automatically assessed a charge of not less than \$25 for the ID access card. - 3.
-ID access cards may not be loaned, borrowed, or used by anyone other than the resident to whomthey are assigned. - 4.
+- 1. All residents gain access to their buildings, suites, and rooms via their FDU ID cards. - Any resident leaving the University or residence halls prior to the end of the contract period must surrender their ID access card to the appropriate Housing and Residence Life staff person when vacating the room.
+Residents who lose or fail to return their ID access cards when checking out will be automatically assessed a charge for the ID access card. - 3.
+ID access cards may not be loaned, borrowed, or used by anyone other than the resident to whom they are assigned. - 4.
 Lost ID access cards should be reported immediately to the Department of Public Safety.
 A replacement fee is payable at the Department of Public Safety.